 - You need to stay away from sugars, this includes fruit juice.
 So make sure you read labels.

 - Don’t use any of the artificial sweeteners because they all have long-term side-effects.

 - If you want to sweeten your food or beverage, use Stevia – it has no calories, doesn’t raise your blood sugar and it’s safe.

-Because of this, I wanted a solution that worked fast and was easy.
-So I created a simple, effective and proven “all-in-one” solution called Blood Sugar Optimizer™… which is a small pill that helps to naturally:
+So I created a simple, effective and proven "all-in-one" solution called Blood Sugar Optimizer™... which supports healthy blood sugar levels within a normal, youthful range.

-One major reason Blood Sugar Optimizer™ is better than other options is because its doctor formulated and clinically tested to work.
+One major reason Blood Sugar Optimizer™ is better than other options is because its doctor formulated and tested.

-The feedback has been amazing and since the product has been around for almost a decade, so you know it works and it’s safe!
+The feedback has been amazing and since the product has been around for well over a decade, you know it works and it's safe!

-Anyways, if you’re looking for something natural to manage your blood sugar levels, that’s easy to take and works quickly, then take a look at a free video about how Blood Sugar Optimizer™ works and how you’ll benefit.
+Anyways, if you're looking for something natural to promote healthier sugar levels, that's easy to take and works quickly, then take a look at a free video about how Blood Sugar Optimizer™ works and how you’ll benefit.

-You can also view the clinical studies, customer reviews, FAQ’s, etc. Take a look and let me know what you think!…
+You can also view the clinical studies, customer reviews, FAQ's, etc. Take a look, give it a try and let me know what you think!...